Concordium/concordium.github.io/source/shared/net/mobile-wallet/shield-unshield-mw.rst

 #.
 Go to the **Accounts** page.

 #.
-Tap the account you want to transfer CCD from or tap |moredetails|, and tap the **Shielded balance** area of the account card.
+Tap the account you want to unshield CCD on or tap |moredetails| on the account card.

+#.
+If the Shielded balance is already shown, press the Shielded balance tab.

    - If the **Shield** button and **Shielded balanace** tab are not visible, tap the |hamburger| menu in the upper right corner.